Dynatrace and load testing tools integration

 Once you've tagged requests with relevant HTTP headers, you can use the defined request attributes to filter your monitoring data based on the request attributes you've defined.

 You can also define a web-request naming rule based on request attributes to easily access the monitoring data of the load tests.
-For example, you can define a naming rule on the test step name (For example,
+For example, you can define a naming rule on the test step name (such as

 TSN in our example below).

-Dynatrace allows you to use data captured via request attributes to build your own custom analysis charts.
+Dynatrace allows you to use data captured via request attributes to build your own multidimensional analysis.
 You'll find the section called

 Compare view enables you to compare critical service-request metrics (Response time, Failures, CPU, and Load) between two load tests.